databrary/policies/agreement.md

+You can also download a [.docx](/policies/agreement.docx) version of this agreement.

 # Databrary Access Agreement

 The undersigned Institution wishes to allow its Authorized Investigators identified below and in Annex II (“Authorized Investigators”) to access Databrary.